officelearn/azure-docs.sv-se/articles/media-services/previous/media-services-build-smooth-streaming-apps.md

          }

          # endregion Adaptive Source Level Events
-4. I slutet av den **mediaElement AdaptiveSourceOpened** metoden Lägg till följande kod för att prenumerera på händelser:
+4. At the end of the **mediaElement AdaptiveSourceOpened** method, add the following code to subscribe to the events:

          adaptiveSource.ManifestReadyEvent +=